Group work

 Academic & social integration

-Group work particularly promotes the social integration of students in the form of peer-to-peer exchange, joint group performance and the shared learning process.
-Academic integration is less likely to occur with shorter group work (e.g. short marble groups of two), but regular group work with more extensive tasks enables exchange with the lecturer.
+Group work promotes in particular the social integration of students in the form of peer-to-peer exchange, a joint group performance and the joint learning process.
+Academic integration is less likely to occur with shorter group work (e.g. short marble group of two), but regular group work with more extensive tasks allows for exchange with the lecturer.

 Time and location restrictions